duclos-cavalcanti/serve/README.md

 # Go-Org
+A CLI to-do tool :)

 | :exclamation: Work in Progress |
 |--------------------------------|

 ## Introduction
-Little tool written to organize directories in some cool ways.
 Mostly a means to a very specific end of mine and also an opportunity to learn `Golang`.

 ## Dependencies
 It simply uses Go's built in libraries.
 So to be able to compile the project, it is only needed to have `Go` installed on your system